 On preliminary exploratory analysis, and as part of our quality assurance effort, we identified extreme outliers in the database as any value > Q3 + 4*IQR, where Q3 is the third quartile for the empirical distribution and IQR is the interquartile range (Q3-Q1).
 First we determined if the outlier was due to an error in rounding, units or data entry.
 For those values that were not entered in error, we estimated distributions both with and without the value of the identified outlier.
 Below we give results for distributions estimated without outliers.
 All distribution estimates, both with and without outliers, are given in Supplementary Material.

-EVT groups and fuel types
+Example distributions.

-For the purposes of demonstrating comparisons of distributions among fuel types and EVT groups we present here distributions for EVT groups: (____) and the following fuel types: (___).
-We chose these comparisons because (...).
-Results for all other EVT groups and fuel types are given in supplementary material (S for graphics, S for Excel file of master tables).
+For the purposes of demonstrating comparisons of distributions among fuel types and EVT groups we present here distributions for EVT groups that represent eastern hardwood forests (___) and conifer forests (_____).
+For these EVT groups we present distributions for total tree loading, coarse woody debris loading (____), duff loading, and litter loading.
+These were chosen because they represent major EVT groups across the continental US (ref) and because they also had sufficient representation of the chosen fuel types to estimate distributions.

 RESULTS